DPOR in Practice

 What it can and cannot find

 DPOR explores alternative interleavings only where it detects a conflict — two threads accessing the same object with at least one write.
-It detects conflicts by instrumenting Python bytecode, so only operations that are visible at the bytecode level register as conflicts.
+The detection mechanisms are layered from fine-grained to coarse:

 • Attribute reads and writes (self.x, obj.field = ...)